- Calibration point

-Acronym for Roadway Characteristics Editor.
-This application was renamed to ArcGIS Event Editor at the 10.5 release.
-It's a web based event editing application included with Roads and Highways.
+Acronym for Roadway Characteristics Editor, the web based event editing application included with Roads and Highways for Server.

-A feature in Roads and Highways that can be added to the redline feature class and be used to communicate desired modifications to the LRS Network.
-The Roads and Highways toolbar accepts redlines as input into the various network editing activities.
+A feature in Roads and Highways that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
+The Roads And Highways Editing toolbar accepts redlines as input into the various network editing activities.